alantang1977/jun-iptv/docs/tutorial_en.md

 ## GUI Software

-1. Download the [IPTV-API update software](https://github.com/Guovin/iptv-api/releases), open the software, and click update to complete the update.
+1. Download the [IPTV-API Update Software](https://github.com/Guovin/iptv-api/releases), open the software, and click Start to perform the update.

 2. Or run the following command in the project directory to open the GUI software: